 Nowadays an enterprise-sized server is very expensive.
 Also, the average life cycle of a server like this is about 5 years.
 This implies that in addition to the fact that you have to replace your machine at regular intervals, however in the meantime you are compelled by the restrictions of that machine.

 Serverless architecture (or FaaS) is introduced to solve the above issues.
-Instead of having one machine to host a job, we can use publicly available services, such as Amazon Web Services (AWS) Lambda functions and cloud-hosted databases, to replace the traditional server.
+Instead of having one machine to host a job, we can use publicly available services, such as Amazon Web Services (AWS), Microsoft Azure, Lambda functions and cloud-hosted databases, to replace the traditional server.

 Serverless architecture is a model in which developers can think of the business logic instead of underlying server configurations.